 Abigael and her four siblings were supported by their single mother.
 Lacking the skills to find a reliable source of income, Abigael’s mother could not afford to send her to school.
 In 2004, Abigail joined MGEF as a scholarship recipient.
 In July 2012, Abigael was awarded a full scholarship from the MasterCard Foundation to pursue a 4-year bachelor’s degree in Agricultural Science at EARTH University in Costa Rica.
 While at school, Abigael started her own NGO, SAVE OUR WORLD, to better her home community back in Kajiado County, Kenya and give back to her fellow Maasai.
 Abigael plans to return to her home region to work with the county government in the agricultural sector in order to create and encourage sustainable agricultural practices.

 Agnes' father has six wives and many children, but he does not support his family.
-Agnes managed to receive an education up to secondary school, but could not finish without help.
+Agnes managed to receive an education up to secondary school but could not finish her schooling without help.
 She was recommended to MGEF by the principal of her school, who described her as "bright, hardworking, respectful, and humble."
 She completed secondary school and enrolled in college to earn a certificate in education.
 Agnes graduated in August 2011 and taught at Mawezi Academy in Loitokitok.
 Agnes recently earned a degree in Early Childhood Education from Mount Kenya University.

 Alice is the eldest of twelve children.
 Her parents are both illiterate and earn money by selling milk.
 Due to the family's extreme poverty, Alice's younger sister was married off at the age of thirteen and never went to school.
 It was through the insistence of her mother and stepmother that Alice's father allowed her to attend school.
 However, the cost of furthering her education had surpassed the family's ability to pay.
 In order to continue her schooling, Alice was awarded an MGEF scholarship in 2013 and graduated with a vocational certificate in Early Childhood Development from Emerald College in 2014.

 Beatrice is the third born of four children.
 Her father, who is unemployed, has 2 wives and ten children, all of whom depend on the money he makes by burning charcoal, cultivating maize, and planting beans.
 After Beatrice finished primary school, her father intended to arrange for her marriage.
 However, Beatrice's community raised enough money to rescue her and pay for her first year of high school.
 An MGEF scholarship has supported Beatrice since Grade 10.
-She currently attends Machakos University College and is pursuing a diploma in Business Management.
+She currently attends St Paul's University and is pursuing a diploma in Business Management.

 Bernice's father has two wives and more than ten children.
 Her mother and stepmother are both illiterate and her father was able to pay for her education through high school by doing odd jobs.
 Bernice's MGEF scholarship allowed her to continue her studies in college.